 Menu

-David J. Buishas is an experienced litigator, with a particular focus on insurance coverage disputes and complex commercial litigation.
-He regularly serves as coverage and litigation counsel to domestic and international insurers in matters involving cyber liability, professional liability (including E&O, EPL and D&O), general liability, and excess/umbrella exposures.
-He concentrates in briefing and arguing cases at the trial and appellate levels, and has successfully represented his clients in many state and federal courts throughout the country, including California, Colorado, Delaware, Illinois, Massachusetts, Minnesota, Missouri, New York, Ohio, Texas and Wisconsin.
+David J. Buishas is an experienced litigator, with a distinguished track record in handlingcomplex insurance coverage disputes, extra-contractual liability claims, and commercial litigation.
+He regularly serves as coverage and litigation counsel to domestic and international insurers in matters involving general liability, public entity, professional liability, and excess/umbrella exposures.
+David’s nationwide practice concentrates on briefing and arguing cases at the trial and appellate levels throughout the United States.

 In 2021, David was selected as one of the “40 Under Forty” Illinois attorneys to watch by Law Bulletin Media, publisher of Chicago Lawyer magazine and the Chicago Daily Law Bulletin.
-The honor was given in recognition of David’s passion and success in the legal field and his commitment to helping the community, with peers and clients praising him for his great instincts and creative strategies in defending coverage cases.
-Since 2018, David has been consecutively selected to the Illinois Rising Stars list, a peer review designation recognizing no more than 2.5 percent of Illinois lawyers under the age of 40.
+The honor was given in recognition of David’s passion and success in the legal field and his commitment to helping the community, with peers and clients praising him for his great instincts and creative strategies in litigating coverage cases.
+He has also been selected for inclusion in the annual “Super Lawyers” list published by Illinois Super Lawyers and has been recognized as an “Emerging Lawyer” in the area of Insurance.

 Publications